yuzcccc/vqa-mfb/README.md

 The 3rd-party pytorch implementation for MFB(MFH) is released [here](https://github.com/asdf0982/vqa-mfb.pytorch).
 Great thanks, Liam!

 ## Update Sep.
 5th
-Using the image features (the model with adaptive K ranges from [10,100]) [here](https://github.com/peteanderson80/bottom-up-attention), our single MFH+CoAtt+GloVe model achieved the overall accuracy **68.76%** on the test-dev set of VQA-2.0 dataset.
+Using the Bottom-up and Top-Down (BUTD) image features (the model with adaptive K ranges from [10,100]) [here](https://github.com/peteanderson80/bottom-up-attention), our single MFH+CoAtt+GloVe model achieved the overall accuracy **68.76%** on the test-dev set of VQA-2.0 dataset.
 With an ensemble of 8 models, we achieved the new state-of-the-art performance on the VQA-2.0 dataset's [leaderboard](https://evalai.cloudcv.org/web/challenges/challenge-page/1/leaderboard) with the overall accuracy **70.92%**.

 ## Update Aug.
 1st
 Our solution for the VQA Challenge 2017 is updated!